osamahkenawy/osamahkenawy/README.md

 ## 📫 Let’s Connect!

-I’m open to collaboration and always eager to discuss new ideas and projects.
-Feel free to reach out or connect!
+I’m always open to discussing new ideas and collaborations.
+Feel free to reach out or connect with me here!